ImagesCoach

 I have been coaching/training chess students for twenty years, created and published the Daily Chess Calendar, and founded Let’s Play Chess (CA) and the Let’s Play Chess Club (LPCC).
 I teach in the south bay and enjoy gaming, good food & JRPGs.
 Blunder Check!

-Neil Roda
+Neil Rodas

 Jordan Langland